bcgov/gwa-api/USER-JOURNEY.md

 To view optional plugin examples go [here](/docs/samples/service-plugins).

+> **Declarative Config** Behind the scenes, DecK is used to sync your configuration with Kong.
+For reference: https://docs.konghq.com/deck/overview/

 > **Splitting Your Config:** A namespace `tag` with the format `ns.$NS` is mandatory for each service/route/plugin.
 But if you have separate pipelines for your environments (i.e./ dev, test and prod), you can split your configuration and update the `tags` with the qualifier.
 So for example, you can use a tag `ns.$NS.dev` to sync Kong configuration for `dev` Service and Routes only.

 > **Upstream Services on OCP4:** If your service is running on OCP4, you should specify the Kubernetes Service in the `Service.host`.
 It must have the format: `<name>.<ocp-namespace>.svc` The Network Security Policies (NSP) will be setup automatically on the API Gateway side.
 You will need to create an NSP on your side looking something like this to allow the Gateway's test and prod environments to route traffic to your API: